-There should be a stop valve outside of your property where your main water valve is located.
+There should be a stop valve outside your property where your main water valve is located.
 You will need to open the lid over the pipe and look at what type of piping there is.
 If you feel that you are not able to do this on your own, you should get a professional to examine it for you.

 You can test the pipes by placing a heavy-duty magnet up against them, as this will help you determine the metal content.
 The three types that it can be are:

-- Copper – This looks like a copper penny and the magnet will not stick to it.
+- Copper – This looks like a copper penny, and the magnet will not stick to it.

-- Cast Iron – This will look black and the magnet will stick to it.
+- Cast Iron – This will look black, and the magnet will stick to it.

 Knowing the Facts

-If you are at all in doubt it is always best to hire a qualified company to check out the system and check for any lead traces coming into your residence.
+If you are at all in doubt, it is always best to hire a qualified company to check out the system and check for any lead traces coming into your residence.
 The government requires the public water systems to be checked periodically for the presence of lead.
 The only exception to this is water suppliers, as they are not under the same regulations.
-If your water system is being supplied from a water supplier, you will want to have your water tested to determine what the levels are so that you can then have a baseline in which to recheck every so often.
+If your water system is being supplied by a water company, you will want to have your water tested to determine what the levels are so that you can then have a baseline in which to recheck every so often.

-Some of the effects of lead poisoning are: delayed mental development, kidney damage, lead stored within the bones, diminished hemoglobin, limited liver function, and reproductive issues.
+Some of the effects of lead poisoning are delayed mental development, kidney damage, lead stored within the bones, diminished hemoglobin, limited liver function, and reproductive issues.

 If you have already done all that you can do on your property, it is then left to your local government and water supplier to ensure that your water supply is safe for you and your community.
 This is a severe problem that can be taken care of, but it has to be a collective effort!